 Personnel will receive one (1) point or one-half (1/2) point for certain collateral duties for each assignment they have worked in the Department.
 Points will be awarded for all sworn time in the Department, regardless of classification.

-An assignment is credited for one (1) year or more in duration and each assignment are counted only one (1) time.
-A patrol/facility assignment, for example, would only be counted once, regardless of the number of times it was worked.
+An assignment is credited for one (1) year or more in duration and each assignment is counted only one (1) time.
+A patrol assignment, for example, would only be counted once, regardless of the number of times it was worked.
 Similar assignments within different bureaus, however, will be credited individually.
 For example, an employee will receive one-half (1/2) point for being a jail training officer and another one-half of a point for being a patrol training officer if each position was held for one (1) year or more.
-One-half (1/2) point is awarded for a minimum of six (6) months or one (1) point for a year or more worked at a specific assignment.

-For Temporary Assignment Duty (TAD) time to qualify for CAP point consideration all of the following guidelines must be met:

-- The Deputy was in a TAD assignment in accordance with this policy and the TAD assignment was documented in the employee's performance appraisal. - A Personnel Action Request (PAR) had been completed and approved. - The Deputy is in a full duty status and the assignment was for three to six months.

-If the guidelines are met, the value is worth one-half (1/2) point.
+For Temporary Assignment Duty (TAD) time to qualify for CAP point consideration all of the following guidelines must be met: the Deputy is in the top six (6) of the eligible candidates on the current list for the position or top eleven (11) for the Basic Investigation and SID current lists, a Personnel Action Request (PAR) had been completed and approved, is in a full duty status and the assignment was for three to six months.
+If the guidelines are met the value is worth one-half (1/2) point.
 The credit for the TAD status will be effective from the time this Policy and Procedure section was approved and will not be retroactive.